hehsooC/2018SpringProject/README.md

 ## For In class Final

-I tried to store the users' names whenever a user comes into the Share component, and model.js will find the user name and return that name to the client side.
+I tried to store the users' names whenever a user comes into the Share component (this works), and model.js will find the user name and return that name to the client side.
 But it didn't work well.
-So I commented it for sake of my other functions.
+So I commented it for the sake of my other functions because it gives me an error.
+Also, there is a weird error "ShareComponent.html:14 ERROR TypeError: func is not a function" I couldn't find why this is an error.. since it's not in my components.

 ## Project: Fitness Tracker App